Kauto/animationvideo/README.md

     // f.e. switch scene at the end of a cutscene
   }

+  // Timing is completely optional and describes how the time is updated and
+  // how often "fixedUpdate" is called
+  timing: new DefaultTiming({
     // "tickChunk" will set the interval in ms that will call "fixedUpdate".
     // Default value is 16.66666667.
     // can be a function or a fixed value
     tickChunk: 1000/60,

     // "tickChunk" will set the number of frames
     // that can be skipped while rendering
-  // can be a function or a fixed value
+    // can be a function (evaluated once) or a fixed value
     maxSkippedTickChunk: 3,

     // "tickChunkTolerance" will set the time in ms that will be ignored
     // if a frame misses the target tickChunk-time.
 Default value is 0.1
-  // can be a function or a fixed value
+    // can be a function (evaluated once) or a fixed value
     tickChunkTolerance: 0.1,
+  }),

   // "isDrawFrame" is a optional function that will determine if a scene should be drawn
   // If this function returns true it will still call "update" and "fixedUpdate" but